dentarg/auth0-blog/_posts/2016-09-29-angular-2-authentication.markdown

 ### Adding Authentication to the Front-end

-Log into your Auth0 [management dashboard](https://manage.auth0.com) and let's make some updates to our [client](https://manage.auth0.com/#/clients) by clicking the Clients item in the sidebar.
-Find the test client that was created automatically when we made our API.
-It should be called something like `Daily Deals (Test Client)`.
+Log into your Auth0 [management dashboard](https://manage.auth0.com) and let's make some updates to our [Application](https://manage.auth0.com/#/applications) by clicking the Applications item in the sidebar.
+Find the test application that was created automatically when we made our API.
+It should be called something like `Daily Deals (Test Application)`.

-Change the **Client Type** to `Single Page Application`.
+Change the **Application Type** to `Single Page Application`.
 Then add `http://localhost:4200/callback` to the **Allowed Callback URLs** field.

 Finally, click on the **Advanced Settings** link at the bottom and select the **OAuth** tab.
 Make sure that the **JsonWebToken Signature Algorithm** is set to `RS256`.